datatrash/mos/docs/src/guide/unit-testing.md

 ## Running tests
 You can run tests by invoking the `mos test` command.
 Every test will be assembled individually and run on an emulated 6502.

+Please note that if you have defined [banks](advanced.html#banks) then the unit test will only have access to the bank it is defined in.

 ## Assertions
 In every part of your test (and even the subroutines you are testing) you can add `.assert` directives.
 The expression provided should be true, otherwise the test fails.